What is ripple? Here's why everyone's talking about the cryptocurrency

 The relatively obscure cryptocurrency, also known as XRP, is now worth about $2.60 with a market cap of more than $100 billion, according to Coinmarketcap.
 In early December, it was trading at just 25 cents.

 Even with the spike, ripple is worth considerably less than bitcoin.
-After a tumultuous December, is bitcoin was trading around $15,000 late Tuesday with a market cap of more than $250 billion.
+After a tumultuous December, bitcoin was trading around $15,000 late Tuesday with a market cap of more than $250 billion.

 Related: Bitcoin boom may be a disaster for the environment